Decoding Private & Secure VPN with Tests

 If you travel a lot and you’re looking to use a VPN service, it is best to do your research first.
-You must pay extra attention to the VPN services availability by country.
+You must pay extra attention to the VPN services available by country.

 Now, most VPN services can be accessed on iOS, Mac, Windows, Android, and Linux, but not all.
 You should look into which devices are compatible with the VPN services and how many devices you can connect at once.